PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The WEBUILD flip this model on its head.
 WEBUILD enables a collective of people to jointly contribute to the development of a city backed by fractional ownership in the city's revenue streams.
 WEBUILD offers a powerful solution for societies to advance new private cities,  and how the value created is distributed back to the citizens.

 #### PROTOCOLS and DECENTRALIZED APPLICATION PLATFORM for URBANISM 3.0
+## DECENTRALISED APPLICATIONS

+### THE AUTONOMOUS REGIONAL METROPOLIS: CYBER-URBAN COMMONS 3.0
+The vision for cyber urban worlds:
+In Urbanism 3.0 the pool of commonly shared resources consists of the urban environment, the natural world and the open internet

+Urbanism 3.0 introduces the concept of cyber urban commons 3.0.
+A protocol to connect a public good to a community-owned and operating network that is governed through a protocol.
+Cyber urban commons 3.0 are decentralized applications to enable the  deployment of cooperative structures on the blockchain around public goods and contain immutable rules in coded format.
+A city assigns the creation, governance maintenance, and renewal of commonly shared resources to protocols that run on the open internet for the citizens to access and participate.

+The cyber urban commons 3.0 are public goods [resources] that benefit humanity and generate revenue for the city which is distributed to the shareholders, "the citizens".
+They are new classes of assets.

+This is the Urbanism 3.0 version of a cooperative: think of a community of people that vote for the production of electricity from fusion and contribute to the joint development of the cooperative, rather than -insert-sold to individuals.

+Urbanism 3.0 offers a variety of models for community governance

+Common resources and any kind of organization public, private, or nonprofit are organized as crypto cooperatives on the "blockchains network" and are collectively governed by the community.
+The AC is a decentralized network of cooperatives that manage different commons.
+The AC is a public good that is jointly owned and managed by all the cooperatives.
+The urban commons are assets that benefit humanity [public goods] and generate revenue for the city which is distributed to the shareholders, "the citizens." <br>
+The urban commons 3.0 solves the problem of governing resources used by many individuals in common where collective action can either preserve the commons or deplete it.

+#### Urban Governance is dynamic and programmable,
+offering a variety of models, such as the appointment of delegators where redistribution of votes is dynamic and not associated with an "election" event to happen.<br><br>
+Urban resources management.
+The management of assets in an autonomous city is done by a decentralized network of cooperatives.
+The cooperatives are responsible for managing all forms of risk.
+In a blockchain environment, this is happening real-time and is open source.

+#### Collective ownership: New classes of assets
+Fractional ownership in public goods or a city is a new paradigm that is creating new types of asset classes [insert]in the physical and cyberspace.
+It is a new way of managing and developing the city's assets that includes public goods, utilities, and natural resources.
+This type of ownership allows for collective governance and management of these assets for the benefit of the city as a whole.
+####  cyber-to-urban interactions. connected cyber-urban environments.
+Programmable Avatars and governance
+In its final form the cyber-urban city exposes a metaverse that becomes the interface to our physical urban and architectural environment.
+It is populated by avatar representations of real people that collectively own the cyber-urban space and the physical city.

 ## THE $DDRL Token Unlocks Unique Participation in Future Experiences and Storylines